Mobile Journalism with Moondog Labs

-Many mobile journalists may use other portable devices like laptops, DSLRs, or audio recorders into their workflow, but smartphones are at the heart of mobile journalism.
-Mobiles are increasingly used by journalists to capture audio for radio news and podcasts, and video for TV news, documentaries and social media platforms.
+Mobile journalism (a.k.a. mojo) is a rapidly growing field of digital storytelling.
+While mobile journalists may incorporate other portable devices like audio recorders, laptops, or DSLRs into their workflow, smartphones are at the heart of mobile journalism.
+Mobiles are increasingly used by journalists to capture audio for radio news and podcasts, and video for TV news, documentaries, and social media platforms.

 Moondog Labs is committed to supplying mobile journalists the tools they need to succeed in the field.
-Below are additional resources to assist teachers and journalists alike in becoming better story tellers.
+Below is a sampling of additional resources for teachers and journalists that offer guidance on how to become better storytellers.

-One of the best resources for mobile journalists is the Mobile Journalism Manual.
-From beginner to veteran, this website contains information on every aspect of mojo: finding a story and location, shot types and angles, going live on social media and so much more.
+One of the best resources for mobile journalists is the Mobile Journalism Manual, published by Konrad-Adenauer-Stiftung.
+From beginner to veteran, this website contains information on every aspect of mojo: finding a story and location, shot types and angles, going live on social media, and so much more.

-Gear recommendations are also vital part of the Mobile Journalism Manual and Moondog Labs is on their list.
+Gear recommendations are also a vital part of the Mobile Journalism Manual (and Moondog Labs is on their list).

-It is highly recommended that mobile journalists use an external audio capture for their setup.
-Mounting a microphone to a rig like BeastGrip Pro is a perfect solution, and a BeastGrip Pro Lens Mounting Plate allows for attachment of external lenses to your rig.
+Due to the highly dynamic nature of many mojo settings, many mobile journalists use external audio capture for their setup.
+Mounting a microphone to a rig like BeastGrip Pro is a great solution, and a BeastGrip Pro Lens Mounting Plate allows for attachment of external lenses to complement your rig.

-Attaching filters to your smartphone is another way to capture high quality imagery.
+Using filters with your smartphone ensures that you capture high quality video, especially in bright outdoor situations.
 Our selection of filter mounts, like the Multi-Camera Filter Mount or 52mm Filter Mount - 12.5mm Thread, allow mojos to get the look they desire by attaching the filters directly to a smartphone case.

-Documentary Filmmaker Larry Engel worked on projects for organizations like National Geographic and PBS.
+Documentary filmmaker Larry Engel has worked on projects for organizations like National Geographic and PBS.
 In the recent Mobile Creator Summit by FiLMiC Pro and LumaFusion, Larry dishes out great advice he's harvested over four decades of work in the film industry.

-One of his best information nuggets is "the best mojo device is always with you.
+His work exemplifies his advice that "the best mojo device is always with you.
 Know how to use it."
-For example, when your subject is stationary, use camera movement.
-He goes on to demonstrate how he captures conventional camera movements on a smartphone using his body.
+One such example is how to use camera movement to create visual interest when your subject is stationary.
+In his video, he goes on to demonstrate how he captures conventional camera movements on a smartphone using his body.

 Mojofest is the world's longest running smartphone content creator festival.
-This year's event, like so many public events, has been cancelled due to COVID-19.
+This year's festival was cancelled due to COVID-19.
 Their website and social media channels are certainly worth keeping an eye on for rescheduling and future events.